 Life insurance benefits are not automatic; you have to file a claim for them.
-If you have an insurance agent, contact him or her to begin filing a life insurance claim.
-If you don’t have an agent, contact the company directly.
-Although most claims take only a few days to process, contacting an insurance agent should be one of the first things you do if you are the beneficiary of your spouse’s policy.
-Remember that your spouse may have owned other policies in addition to his or her primary individual life insurance policy.
-Check with your spouse’s employer, look through his or her records, and contact creditors to see if your spouse owned any group life insurance policies.
+If you have an insurance agent, contact them to begin filing a life insurance claim.
+If you don't have an agent, contact the company directly.
+Although most claims take only a few days to process, contacting an insurance agent should be one of the first things you do if you are the beneficiary of your spouse's policy.
+Remember that your spouse may have owned other policies in addition to a primary individual life insurance policy.
+Check with your spouse's employer, look through records, and contact creditors to see if your spouse owned any group life insurance policies.

 Locate your spouse's will as soon as possible, and make sure that you have the most recent copy of it.
 If your spouse named you as executor of the estate, you may want to contact your attorney for help.
 If someone else was named executor, you will want to oversee settlement of the estate because decisions made during settlement will affect your future.
 Settling an estate may be simple or may take months, but it is something you should begin doing right away.

 If your spouse cared for your young children while you worked or if you need part-time care so you can begin settling your affairs, you may have to find reliable child care now.
-If you don’t know where to start, look in your local yellow pages under child care or under social services.
+If you don’t know where to start, ask your support system.
+They likely have recommendations for child care or can reach out to others for leads.
 Most areas have information and referral centers that can give you information at little or no cost.
 They will evaluate your needs and refer you to day-care centers or family day-care homes that can care for your children.
-They don’t make recommendations but will give you advice on state licensing regulations and choosing quality day care.
+They don't make recommendations but will give you advice on state licensing regulations and choosing quality day care.
 An organization called Child Care Aware at (800) 424-2246 can help you locate the child-care resource and referral agency in your area.

 You may be tempted to move from the home you shared with your spouse.
 The home may be too large for you now, too expensive, or too filled with memories.
-However, you’ll be wise to wait until you can make a rational decision rather than one based on emotional considerations.
+However, you'll be wise to wait until you have more time to consider all of the consequences of moving and potentially selling real estate.

 You may be tempted to buy things using the proceeds from life insurance policies.
 While some spending might make you feel good, don't spend money impulsively.
 When you are grieving, you may be especially vulnerable to sales tactics.
 When considering a large purchase, step back.
 Let a few days pass to see if you still want to purchase the item.

-Selling or giving away your spouse’s possessions can be emotionally difficult.
-However, there’s no rush.
-Although others may be pressuring you to sell your husband’s car, for example, or your children may be asking for favorite items that belonged to their father, don’t sell or give away anything until you are ready.
+Selling or giving away your spouse's possessions can be emotionally difficult.
+However, there's no rush.
+Although others may be pressuring you to sell your husband's car, for example, or your children may be asking for favorite items that belonged to their father, don't sell or give away anything until you are ready.
 You may sell the possession for less than it is worth, or you may resent caving into the demands of others.
-Ask others to wait a few weeks or until you are ready so that you can make a clear-headed decision.
+Ask others to wait a few weeks or until you are ready.

 Caution: Don't assume that everything your spouse left behind is yours to sell or give away.
 You are legally forbidden to sell or give away property until a court has awarded it to you because there may be claims against the estate or taking or an inventory may be necessary.